FinlyWealth/mds-finly-search/src/preprocess/README.md

 ## Setup and Configuration

-Before running the scripts, make sure you've setup the database either a local database (Postgres) or a cloud database (Google Cloud) following the README instructions in the root folder.
+Before running the scripts, make sure you've setup either a local database (Postgres) or a cloud database (Google Cloud) following the README instructions in the root folder.

 Add the following to the `.env` file